Olivia Mehaffey

-Olivia Mehaffey (born 1998) is a professional golfer from Northern Ireland.
+Olivia Mehaffey (born 9 October 1998) is a professional golfer from Northern Ireland who plays on the Ladies European Tour.

 Amateur career

 Mehaffey enjoyed a very successful amateur career and reached a rank of No. 5 in the World Amateur Golf Rankings and No. 2 in the European Amateur Golf Rankings.

-In 2014, she won the Irish Girls' U18 Open Strokeplay, in 2015 the Helen Holm Scottish Women's Open Championship, and she won the Welsh Ladies Open Stroke Play Championship in both 2015 and 2016.
+In 2014, she won the Irish Girls U18 Open Stroke Play Championship and played in the Lalla Meryem Cup, an LET event, where she made the cut.
+She won the 2015 the Helen Holm Scottish Women's Open Championship, and won the Welsh Ladies Open Stroke Play Championship in both 2015 and 2016.
 In 2016, she also won the Irish Women's Open Stroke Play Championship and the Irish Women's Amateur Close Championship.
 She was a semi-finalist at the British Ladies Amateur in 2015 and finished 3rd at the 2016 European Ladies Amateur Championship.

-Mehaffey played in the Curtis Cup twice and in 2016 at Dun Laoghaire Golf Club outside of Dublin helped lead the Great Britain & Ireland team to victory after going 3-1-1.
+Mehaffey played in the Curtis Cup twice, and in 2016 at Dun Laoghaire Golf Club outside of Dublin helped lead the Great Britain & Ireland team to victory after going 3-1-1.

-In 2016, Mehaffey along with Leona Maguire and Annabel Wilson won the third place bronze medal for Ireland in the 2016 Espirito Santo Trophy held at Mayakoka El Camaleon Golf Club in Mexico.
+In 2016, Mehaffey along with Leona Maguire and Annabel Wilson won the third place bronze medal for Ireland in the 2016 Espirito Santo Trophy held at Mayakoba El Camaleon Golf Club in Mexico.

 Mehaffey joined Arizona State University in 2016 and played with the Arizona State Sun Devils women's golf team.
-As a freshman in 2017, she helped ASU win the NCAA title by notching match-play victories in all three wins over Florida, Stanford and Northwestern (title match).
+As a freshman in 2017, she helped ASU win the NCAA Championship by notching match-play victories in all three wins over Florida, Stanford and Northwestern (title match).
 She won the 2019 Pac-12 Championship and NCAA Norman Regional back-to-back.
 She overcame a four-stroke deficit in the final round to win the Pac-12 Championship in a playoff with Albane Valenzuela.
 She took advantage of the NCAA granting an additional year of eligibility for spring-sport athletes due to COVID-19 cutting short the 2019-20 season.

 Mehaffey's amateur pedigree earned her spots in two U.S. Women's Opens and three Women's British Opens, the first the 2016 Women's British Open at Woburn Golf and Country Club when she was 18.
 She also competed in the 2020 ANA Inspiration, where she made her first major cut.
 In 2021, she finished in a share of ninth place in her second appearance at the Augusta National Women's Amateur.
 She started in the Arizona Women's Classic on the Symetra Tour in March, where she finished in a share of sixth place after leading the event at the half way stage.